hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 stay in Southern India and Bengal could not have been very short.

 But on his visit to one place, the friends of his youth lay great stress.
-It was on the top of mount Girnâr in Kathiawar, they say, that he was first initiated into the mysteries of practical Yoga.
+It was on the top of mount Girnār in Kathiawar, they say, that he was first initiated into the mysteries of practical Yoga.

 It was this mountain which was so holy to the Buddhists.
 At its foot is